 Stems slender, pale yellow, reddish or purple.
 Inflorescence axillary, subtended by a concave triangular obtuse bract c.
-2 mm long; flowers 5-merous in very compact clusters up to 10 mm diam.; pedicels absent or very short, up to 0.5 mm; calyx as long as or shorter than corolla tube, 1.8-2.5 mm long, lobes unequal, ovate-triangular, acute, spreading, much longer than the tube; corolla 2.5-4 mm long, lobes triangular, acute, as long as or shorter than the tube; stamens with filaments 0.5-0.8 mm long, slightly longer than the anthers; infrastaminal scales oblong to somewhat spathulate, shorter or \pm equalling the corolla tube, with very short fimbriae; styles including the shorter linear tapering stigma c.
+2 mm long; flowers 5-merous in very compact clusters up to 10 mm diam.; pedicels absent or very short, up to 0.5 mm; calyx as long as or shorter than corolla tube, 1.8-2.5 mm long, lobes unequal, ovate-triangular, acute, spreading, much longer than the tube; corolla 2.5-4 mm long, lobes triangular, acute, as long as or shorter than the tube; stamens with filaments 0.5-0.8 mm long, slightly longer than the anthers; infrastaminal scales oblong to somewhat spathulate, shorter or ± equalling the corolla tube, with very short fimbriae; styles including the shorter linear tapering stigma c.
 1.5 mm long.
 Capsule subglobose, c.
 2 mm diam., circumscissile dehiscence; seeds c.
 1 mm long.
-Lesser dodder.
+Lesser dodder, common dodder.
 Fig. 2G.

-S.A.: MU, SL; W.A.; N.S.W.; Vic.; Tas.
+S.A.: SL, SE; W.A.; N.S.W.; Vic.; Tas.
 Native to Europe and the Old World Mediterranean region; widely naturalised throughout the world.
 In cultivated and disturbed areas.
+The species has not been collected in SL since the early 1900s; only one collection is known from SE (from 1935).
 Flowers: mainly Aug.-Feb.

 Parasite on mainly leguminous herbs; also recorded on a wide range of native and naturalised herbs.
+Close to C. europaea (common dodder) and sometimes treated under this name.